davidbdyer/calculator-app-main/README.md

 Users should be able to:

 - See the size of the elements adjust based on their device's screen size
-- Perform mathmatical operations like addition, subtraction, multiplication, and division
+- Perform mathematical operations like addition, subtraction, multiplication, and division
 - Adjust the color theme based on their preference
 - **Bonus**: Have their initial theme preference checked using `prefers-color-scheme` and have any additional changes saved in the browser